Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 This response was sending federal troops to disperse the rebellion, pitting Americans against Americans on the battlefield for the first time as an independent nation.

-Its result — a successful suppression on behalf of the federal government — helped shape the early history of the newly born United States by giving its infant government the chance to assert the power and authority it needed to take on the process of nation building.
+Its result — a successful suppression on behalf of the federal government — helped shape American history by giving the infant government the chance to assert the power and authority it needed to take on the process of nation building.

 But asserting this authority was only necessary because the citizens of Western Pennsylvania chose to shed the blood of government and military officials, which turned the area into a scene of violence for the better part of three years between, 1791–1794.